-Working in the UAEFotolia
+Working in the UAE?

 Most expats working in the UAE are sent on assignment by an international company.
 Dubai in particular has become the off-shore location of many foreign companies and thus the home of quite a few expatriates.
 Work is mostly available to specialized professionals in finance or the petroleum industry.

-Laws and regulations do determine the basic aspects of the relationship between employer and employee in the UAE.
+Laws and regulations determine the basic aspects of the relationship between employer and employee in the UAE.
 Expats can refer to them if they are unsure about working hours and conditions, termination of the work contract, and the obligations of their employer.
-According to European standards, labor law is incomplete in the UAE, though.
+According to European standards, labor law is incomplete in the UAE.
 As many details as possible should therefore be negotiated and specified in the work contract.

 Expats working in the UAE may encounter a very different form of business etiquette.
 Meeting, greeting, and appropriate attire may not be rocket science in their home country, but they can turn into huge pitfalls for some expatriates.

 Working in the UAE also means being able to control one’s temper.
 During long meetings or when faced with nerve-wrecking postponements, it is important to stand one’s ground without losing self-control.
-Direct criticism or refusal should rather be avoided.
-Differing opinions are often merely implied and it is common practice to hide disagreement behind evasive statements.
+Direct criticism or refusal should be avoided.
+Differing opinions are often merely implied, and it is common practice to hide disagreement behind evasive statements.